hackclub/hackclub/the_hack_series/resources/EXTENSION.md

 **Change the font**

-Try changing the font to something else other than "arial"
+Try changing the font to something else other than `arial`.

 - <a href="https://jsbin.com/gist/ddb3f602250d5b8b3cdc?html,css,output" target="_blank">Solution</a>